 Validation passes: Inject

 Multiple CORS handling methods may apply to the same path.
-Precedence order (highest to lowest):
+Priority order (highest to lowest):

-API Configured CORS: If configured, the gateway applies this logic first.
+API Configured CORS: If enabled, the gateway applies this logic first.

-Default CORS: If API Configured CORS is disabled, the gateway uses built-in default CORS behavior.
+Default CORS: If API Configured CORS is disabled, the gateway uses built-in default cross-origin echoing.

-Function-level CORS: Headers returned by the function merge with (append to) headers from the above methods.
-This ensures compatibility.
+Function-defined CORS: Headers returned by your function merge (append) with the above results to ensure compatibility.

 Comparison of approaches